Notes on the Geography of Yemen: Aden

 Here's an explanatory note.

-And here's the approach path to the tanks.
+And here's the approach path.

 Looks like a tomb of some sort, but it isn't.